brasmussen2/lswebhomework3/README.md

 ```

-My name is:
+My name is: Brandon Rasmussen

-I like to:
+I like to: play video games, read books and magazine, and play/watch sports

-I'm learning:
+I'm learning: to become a full stack developer

 ```